Purpose of the Grant Program

-Starting date of position is August or January unless otherwise agreed upon with the Fulbright Finland Foundation.
+Starting date of position is August or January unless otherwise agreed upon with the host institution and the Fulbright Finland Foundation.
 The academic year begins in September and ends in August.
 There is generally no teaching from June to August.

 - One-time travel allowance of 1,800 USD.

 - Housing for the scholar and their accompanying family arranged and paid for by the host university.
 This information should be confirmed in the letter of invitation.

 - Orientation and support services provided by the Fulbright Finland Foundation in Helsinki.
 For example, the Foundation will arrange a four-day arrival orientation in Helsinki for all U.S. Fulbright grantees at the end of August each year (orientation is also arranged in January for grantees arriving for the spring semester).

 - Fulbright Finland mid-year activities and networking opportunities (such as the American Voices Seminar at the University of Turku) each year.

 The monthly grant and travel allowance are provided by the Fulbright Finland Foundation.
 Housing for the scholar and his/her family is expected to be arranged and paid for by the host institution.